Kumano Kodo: 6 Beginner-Friendly Walking Routes You Can Do in About 3 Hours

 2022.03.28

-How steep is the road?
-How far is it?
-How long does it take?
-What kind of scenery can be seen?
-We will answer all questions!
-We also have advice on belongings and equipment for first-time Kumano Kodo walkers.
+How hard are the climbs?
+How far is each route, and how long will it take?
+What kind of scenery can you expect?
+We answer all of these questions—and share packing and gear tips for your first Kumano Kodo walk.

 画像に alt 属性が指定されていません。ファイル名: DK0I8936-1-1024x791.webp